Scalar field dark matter with two components: combined approach from particle physics and cosmology: Abstract

 \section{Abstract}

-In this work we explore the possibility of incorporating particle physics motivated scalar fields to the dark matter cosmological model, along with the successful modeling performed by the classical complex scalar field and without spoiling the advantages that this model gives, particularly, the one related to the existence of certain region in the parameter space, which increases the number of neutrino species $N_{\mathrm{eff}}$ in the correct amount needed in the early Universe to be consistent with the observed abundance of light elements produced at Big Bang Nucleosynthesis (BBN).
-We also examine the differences between these models and the priors considered at the edges of the cosmic ladder obtaining that, at early and late times, they have a clearly different behavior depending on the combination of the two scalar fields taken into account.
-In such cases we obtain that depending on the value of the Hubble constant inferred from CMB Planck 2018 data or considering a local value of this constant we can notice a different distribution of matter densities at early or late epochs.
-We take as a first example, one of the Higgs-like candidates of dark matter and show that if it is added along with the classical (ultra-long wavelength) complex scalar field, it will give consistent results within the BBN constrain if the heavy scalar field composes less than $58\%$ of the total dark matter.
-If instead of the Higgs-like model, we use an axion field which has negative self interaction then we will show that (as long as the symmetry breaking scale $f_a$ is below the Planck scale) there will be at least a region for which the two-field system is consistent with the constrains.
-Finally we will explore the possibility of combining the axion and Higgs-like scalar fields and show that there is no set of parameters that allows to be consistent with $N_{\text{eff}}$ from BBN constraints.
-Our results could be relevant on the direct dark matter detection programs, since the expected fluxes in the experimental analysis would change.
+In this work we explore the possibility of incorporating particle physics motivated scalar fields to the dark matter cosmological model.
+In this landscape, we consider the classical complex scalar field in a certain region in the parameter space of the model that increases the number of neutrino species $N_{\mathrm{eff}}$, in order to be consistent with the observed abundance of light elements produced at Big Bang Nucleosynthesis (BBN).
+We perform analyses using one and two scalar fields.
+We examine the difference between these models and the priors considered at the edges of the cosmic ladder, this with the purpose of studying the impact of such models on the Hubble cosmic flow.
+In the two scalar field models we explore the possibility of combining an axion and a Higgs-like field as well as a Higgs-like field and the classical field, we show that in the first case there is no set of parameters that allows us to be consistent with $N_\mathrm{eff}$, while in the second case a strong restriction to the set of parameters is obtained.
+This last restriction is given in terms of a maximum bound of the fraction of Higgs-like field that can be incorporated together with the classical field.
+Our results could be relevant in the direct dark matter detection programs.